Luukdegram/zwld/README.md

 Experimental linker for wasm object files.
-The idea is to implement a linker that stays close to wasm-ld in regards to features so that one day this could potentially be used within the Zig self-hosted compiler to incrementally link Zig code with other wasm object files.
+The idea is to implement a linker that stays close to wasm-ld in regards to features ~so that one day this could potentially be used within the Zig self-hosted compiler to incrementally link Zig code with other wasm object files.~
+With zwld now having been upstreamed, the main development of the linker is done directly within the Zig compiler.
+Features and improvements will be backported to zwld at one point.
+Until then, this repository is mostly inactive.

 While there's no official specification for linking, `zwld` follows the wasm [tool-convention](https://github.com/WebAssembly/tool-conventions/blob/main/Linking.md) closely.
 The initial goal is to support mvp features and have a base skeleton which would provide us with enough information on how